Charlotte Pedestrian Injury Attorneys

 Accidents where motor vehicles collide with pedestrians often result in serious injury.
-Even at low speeds, vehicles can cause pedestrians a great deal of harm and potentially prevent victims from being able to assist in providing information about what happened.
-At Price Petho & Associates P.L.L.C., we understand pedestrian automobile accidents.
-Since 1979, our Charlotte personal injury lawyers have successfully litigated and settled thousands of these claims.
+Even at low speeds, cars and trucks can cause pedestrians a great deal of harm and potentially prevent victims from being able to even assist authorities in providing information about what happened.
+At Price, Petho & Associates, we understand the great trauma, expense, and heartache resulting from these types of accidents.
+Since 1979, our Charlotte attorneys have successfully litigated and settled thousands of personal injury claims.

 - Traumatic brain injuries

 - Open head wounds

 - Spinal cord injuries

 - Cuts and lacerations